dEvAshirvad/HConnect_/Readme.md

 So for this we have a solution in which we help organizers by giving a better experience to participants in networking with other teams and their members

-Basically the theme of our project is to enhance networkinnn in hackathons with the help of good user interface.
+Basically the theme of our project is to enhance networking in hackathons with the help of good user interface.

 ## Contributors